uit-cosmo/.github/README.md

 3. Commit changes to the feature branch
 4. Submit pull request into **main** branch

 For new repositories, please provide a license (we recommend MIT) and a useful README file containing installation instructions and a simple example.
-Make sure that your code contains useful docstrings and some form of documentation.
+Make sure that your code contains useful documentation (docstrings, examples, etc.).

 ## TODO list:
 - [ ] unify naming conventions across repositories
 - [ ] unify documentation across repositories
+- [ ] provide tests for all repositories